Xizhe-Hao/Xizhe-Hao.github.io/content/_index.md

     content:
       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
       text: "Hi!
-I am a first-year master's student in ECE at the University of Washington, currently working as a research assistant at the Ubiquitous Computing Lab.
+I am a second-year master's student in ECE at the University of Washington, where I work with <a href=\"https://homes.cs.washington.edu/~shwetak/\">Dr. Shwetak Patel</a>, <a href=\"https://www.vikramiyer.com/\">Dr. Vikram Iyer</a>, and <a href=\"https://makeabilitylab.cs.washington.edu/member/jonfroehlich/\">Dr. Jon E. Froehlich</a> on projects integrating embedded sensing, human-computer interaction, and machine learning.
 Before coming to UW, I completed my undergraduate degree at the <a href=\"https://www.sustech.edu.cn/en/\">Southern University of Science and Technology</a>, where I was fortunately mentored by <a href=\"https://scholar.google.co.uk/citations?user=jWmF7IQAAAAJ&hl=en\">Prof. Guoping Liu</a> and <a href=\"https://scholar.google.com/citations?user=sNve2YAAAAAJ&hl=zh-CN\">Prof. Xing Cheng</a>. "
       # Show a call-to-action button under your biography? (optional)
       button:
         text: Download CV
-        url: uploads/CV_Zach Hao.pdf
+        url: uploads/CV_Zach(Xizhe)_Hao.pdf
     design:
       css_class: fancy-hero dark
       background: